leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab2-create-exacloud-infra/lab2-create-exacloud-infra.md

  5. **Compartment**: Select a compartment for the Exadata infrastructure.
     ![Select Compartment](./images/select-compartment.png " ")
- 6. **Display name**: Enter a display name for the Exadata infrastructure.
+ 6. **Display Name**: Enter a display name for the Exadata infrastructure.
  7. **Select an availability domain**: The availability domain in which the Exadata infrastructure resides.

     ![Availability Domain](./images/AD.png " ")